bitfrog-dev/bitfrog-python/README.md

 # Bitfrog Python
-*A Python API for bitfrog notifications.*
+*A Python API for Bitfrog notifications.*

 **IMPORTANT**: Bitfrog has not been released yet, this package will not be useful until it has.